Atsamunda Silently Resurrects In Malawi:From Kalibu Academy, FMB, Now Ill-treating Malawians At St Andrews High School

-As if in defiance to our Countries laws, the New headteacher at SAINTS in Blantyre has been championing a hunt against Malawian staff and dismissing them without any form of justice.
+As if in defiance to our Countries laws, the New headteacher at St Andrews International High School in Blantyre has been championing a hunt against Malawian staff and dismissing them without any form of justice.

 The recent move has seen Kieron Smith issuing a letter to the staff at this Government designated school telling all staff that they will let him know where they want their pension transferred by August.